-This is the perfect beach if you’re bringing your doggy, as it’s one of only two beaches in St Ives without restrictions – and it’s extremely close to town for a bite to eat and a trip to the Lifeboat Station at the northern end.
+This is the perfect beach if you’re bringing your doggy, as it’s one of only two beaches in St Ives without restrictions – and it’s extremely close to town for a bite to eat.
 Mind you, be sure to go at low tide, as it disappears at high tide – at low tide, you can always take the doggy down to the Lighthouse at the end of Smeaton’s Pier.
-If you don’t have a dog and fancy a longer day at the beach, we recommend popping round to neighbouring Porthminster Beach.
-If you were wondering about the name (I had to look it up), it comes from the dance hall craze and hit song of the same name which swept the world in the late 1930s.

 Situated between Porthgwidden and Harbour beaches, this ‘secret’ beach often goes unnoticed, mainly because it disappears at high tide.
-Dog-friendly all year round, it’s also a great place to take the kids, as there are several rock pools and boulders to explore.
+Dog-friendly all year round, and a great place to take the kids as there are several rock pools and boulders to explore.
 Be careful though, there are no lifeguards at Bamaluz so it’s not ideal for swimming.
 Because this cove is so small and elusive, you’ll need to pop round to Porthgwidden to use their facilities, but don’t worry – it’s not far!